slopezpereyra/slopezpereyra.github.io/_posts/2024-07-17-OnVoluntaryDeath.md

 Though we feel certain inclination to regard voluntary death as unnatural, it is in fact surprising how decisively a person can rid itself of the will to live or embrace the will to die.
-From a certain perspective, it makes little sense that a biological being can dispose so readily of the will to perpetuate its own existence.
-But, like an intelligent designer which bestow his creatures with the faculty of rebellion, nature is complex enough as to produce agents which may appear to contradict it.
-This is the root of the biblical tale, as Milton put it:
+When I was younger, I found it puzzling that a biological being could dispose so readily of the will to perpetuate its own existence.
+Now I see that I misunderstood evolution.
+It is fascinating that nature is complex enough so as to produce agents which appear to contradict it.
+In this, it resembles a designer which bestow his creatures with the faculty of rebellion, a notion which is the root of the biblical tale, as Milton put it:

 > Because we freely love, as in our will<br>
 > To love or not; in this we stand or fall:<br>
 > And some are fall'n, to disobedience fall'n (...).

-In desperate cases, as in the case of the women and children who committed *Jahuar* in Jaisalmer Fort, voluntary death is the lesser evil.
-In what comes to the ascetic surrender of Jain monks, I see that it prevents no evil nor it produces any happiness.
-If anything, it seems to be a rather a pointless endeavor to subject oneself to such unnecessary suffering.
-Asceticism in general escapes my understanding.
-As Hesse's Siddhartha put it:

-> And Siddhartha said quietly, as if he was talking to himself: \"What
-> is meditation?
-What is leaving one's body?
-What is fasting?
-What is
-> holding one's breath?
-It is fleeing from the self, it is a short
-> escape of the agony of being a self, it is a short numbing of the
-> senses against the pain and the pointlessness of life.
-The same
-> escape, the same short numbing is what the driver of an ox-cart finds
-> in the inn, drinking a few bowls of rice-wine or fermented coconut
-> milk.\"

-Since many faiths are worse than death, and death is not the worse of evils, voluntary death cannot be universally wrong and must be judged according to the circumstances of the case.
+Many faiths are worse than death, and death is not the worse of evils, if it's an evil at all.
+Lucretius irrefutably argued out that our feelings towards death should be the same than our feelings towards our non-existence prior to being born.
+Mass self-immolation is gruesome and tragic, but it seems indisputable that the faith awaiting the women and children in Jaisalmer Fort was worse than death.
 It's true that most of us feel committed to life, and do not wish to "go gentle into that good night".
 Yet the examples above show that there is place for gentleness and even satisfaction in that eternal close of day.